sense 1v

 Hanno castrato gli animali per la produzione.
 (Giovanni Verga, I Malavoglia)

-castràre : to castrate
+castrare : to castrate

 ca|strà|re : (accento grave)

-Indicative mood (Indicativo) of the verb castràre
+indicativo castrare.
+Indicative mood of the verb castrare

 Tempo semplice